keboola/indigo-ui/README.md

 First, check the content of `.travis.yml` file and documentation about [Travis Deployment](https://docs.travis-ci.com/user/deployment).

-Before pushing new tag, make sure you know what are you doing.

 ### Storybook

 - Storybook is deployed on every push to `master` branch.
 There's `"$TRAVIS_BRANCH" = "master"`